Doing Business in Israel – 2026

 You start with the VAT registration.
 In Israel, you cannot legally bill your customers until you are registered for VAT purposes.
 And you can’t do that without first opening a business bank account, and providing a cancelled check and a copy of your premises’ lease or purchase agreement.
 The VAT Authority insists on at least one Israeli resident director or fiscal representative in the case of a company.

-If you are self-employed and your annual revenue is less than NIS 120,000 in 2024 you will probably be an “Exempt Dealer” (below the threshold).
+If you are self-employed and your annual revenue is less than NIS 122,833 in 2026 you may be an “Exempt (or Small) Dealer” (below the threshold).
 You are still liable to income tax and national insurance (social security) but probably not much.
-But an Exempt Dealer is exempt from the need to collect VAT from customers and cannot get back VAT on expenses.
+But an Exempt Dealer is exempt from the need to collect output VAT from customers and cannot recover input VAT on expenses.
 An exempt dealer must issue receipts (not tax invoices) to customers and keep a Receipts & Payments Book in a prescribed format.

 Once the VAT registration is sorted out, a business can go on to register for income tax and national insurance (social security) purposes.